lkilcommons/OvationPyme/readme.md

 ## Provenance of this implementation
-Ovation Pyme is a complete translation of the IDL (a proprietary programming language, owned by ExelisVis) version used by NOAA, which was released in an open source format [Sourceforge](https://sourceforge.net/projects/ovation-prime/) by Janet Machol et al. of NOAA National Center for Environmental Information (NCEI).
+Ovation Pyme is a complete translation of the IDL (a proprietary programming language, owned by ExelisVis) version used by NOAA, which was released in an open source format [Sourceforge](https://sourceforge.net/projects/ovation-prime/) by Janet Machol, Rob Redmon and Nathan Case of NOAA National Center for Environmental Information (NCEI).
 Liam Kilcommons created this software to support the Pythonification of the Assimiliative Mapping of Ionospheric Electrodynamics project (AMIEPy), and for the Python space science community.